kuzzleio/documentation/README.md

 - the VuePress logic and plugins that convert a bunch of `.md` files into a multi-rooted single-page-application with server-side-rendering an all those cool features we love;
 - the logic that gathers all the different documentations and organizes them in a set of different instances of VuePress;
-- the CI configuration that allows Travis to build and deploy all those different VuePress instances on our hosting space.
+- the CI configuration that allows GitHub Actions to build and deploy all those different VuePress instances on our hosting space.

 We want to stress that each section of the documentation (Core, SDK JS, SDK GO, plugins, etc...) is built against a separate and independent instance of VuePress.
 All these pieces will be glued together by being hosted in the same S3 bucket but in different sibling directories.